A geometric model for the module category of a skew-gentle algebra: Introduction

 where $\PTS$ is the set of tagged permissible curves (up to inverse) on $\surf$ (see Definition~\ref{def:permissible}), and $\mathcal{S}$ is a certain class of indecomposable $A$-modules. \item For any pair of tagged permissible curve $(\gamma,\kappa)$, if $M(\gamma,\kappa)$ is not projective, we have where $\rho$ is the tagged rotation (see Definition~\ref{def:ro}) and $\tau$ is the Auslander-Reiten translation. \item For any tagged permissible curves $(\gamma_1,\kappa_1)$ and $(\gamma_2,\kappa_2)$ (not necessarily distinct), we have

 where $M_i=M(\gamma_i,\kappa_i)$, $i=1,2$, and $\Int$ stands for the intersection number (see Definition~\ref{def:tag int}). \end{enumerate} \end{thmx}

-Besides, the Auslander-Reiten sequence ending at a non-projective string module is also described via geometric items (see Theorem~\ref{thm:tau}), and the dimension of $\Hom(M_1,\tau M_2)$ is also interpreted via the black intersection number (see Definition~\ref{def:black} and Theorem~\ref{thm:bint-dim}).
+Moreover, the Auslander-Reiten sequence ending at a non-projective string module is described via geometric methods (see Theorem~\ref{thm:tau}), and the dimension of $\Hom(M_1,\tau M_2)$ is also interpreted via the so-called black intersection number (see Definition~\ref{def:black} and Theorem~\ref{thm:bint-dim}).
 In the case that $A$ is gentle (or equivalently, $\surf$ has no punctures), Theorem~\ref{thm:A} recovers \cite[Theorem~2]{BS} and moreover gives an int-dim formula for their model, where the intersection number $\Int$ is the usual one (see Corollary~\ref{cor:gentle}).

 As an application of our main result, we classify the support $\tau$-tilting modules for skew-gentle algebras.

 \begin{thmx}[Corollary~\ref{cor:supp}] Under the notion and notations in Theorem~\ref{thm:A}, there is a bijection